JesusValeraDev/JesusValeraDev.github.io/content/2023-11-27-phpstorm-tricks.md

 ## File and Code Templates

-The scaffolding you get when you create a new file in PHPStorm is also editable.
+The scaffolding you get when you create a new file in PhpStorm is also editable.

 If you are into `strict_types` and `final` classes by default, you are in luck! 🎉